 You can always find a good selection of outdoor plants at Wyevale Garden Centres.

-22 Create a covered deck – and choose the best decking materials
+38. Create a covered deck – and choose the best decking materials

 Consider how much time and effort you want to spend on maintenance too.
 This beautiful decked garden room was created for BBC’s Getting the Builders In and features a composite decking material, in anthracite.

 Available from retailers such as Timbertech, composite deck boards don’t rot, warp or splinter, and require very little maintenance.

-23. Position your outdoor cooking station nearby
+39. Position an outdoor cooking station nearby

 A cooking station of course.
 Outdoor kitchens are all the rage and we are big fans of keeping them close-by to your hang out area too – nodding to the more convivial decking ideas around.

-24. Small garden decking ideas are perfect for side returns
+40. Small garden decking ideas are perfect for side returns

-Packed with all the essentials including a bistro table and chairs, bench seating area, colourful plant pots and lights, added flair comes in the shape of the canopy.
+Packed with all the essentials including a bistro table and chairs, bench seating area, colorful plant pots and lights, added flair comes in the shape of the canopy.
 It’s the perfect way to make use of an underused side return.

-25. Use decking to neatly surround a water feature
+41. Use decking to neatly surround a water feature

 We love this decking idea – the style of the pond water feature and the planting is good old country garden, but the neat decked edging gives the garden a distinctly contemporary appeal that's practical, too.

-26. Decking ideas for private spaces?
+42. Decking ideas for private spaces?
 Surround them with vertical planting

 Creating a strong vertical garden around your deck will give you a private space that's still spacious.

-27. Create bespoke decking ideas with deck lights
+43. Create bespoke decking ideas with deck lights

 Decking lighting is essential to a good-looking deck at night, and we have already covered fairy lights and solar lights for an instant effect.

 This rooftop multi-level deck has been enhanced with integrated panel lighting that accentuates the steps.
 Designed by dSpace Studio.

-28. Decking ideas for party animals?
+44. Decking ideas for party animals?
 Add a hot tub

 Decking with a hot tub is a popular option, especially in climates where a swimming pool would not be practical for most of the year.
 There are several options for including a hot tub into a deck, but we think that a semi-covered hot tub is the best year-round option.